-A one-day skills course on investigating Adult Social Care complaints, developed and delivered by experienced LGO complaint handlers.
+A one-day skills course on investigating Adult Social Care complaints, developed and delivered by our experienced complaint handlers.
 Participants can draw on knowledge gained from our experience of over four decades of investigating complaints.
 The course trainer will be familiar with the Adult Social Care complaints regulations and with the authority’s complaints procedure.

 Who it is for

 For Adult Social Care officers, managers and independent investigators, who investigate and resolve complaints under the Adult Social Care complaints procedure.

 By the end of the course learners wil be able to:

 - list five things that are important to people when they complain

 - describe the complaint handling process

 - accurately identify, define and summarise complaints